mongodb/genny/src/workloads/replication/startup/README.md

 | ShutdownTime | The time in milliseconds it takes to shutdown all launched mongod programs.	|
 | RecoveryTimeAfterRestart | The "recovery" time in milliseconds that it takes to start the server after this particular test phase / session ends.
 This metric is equal to the start time of the subsequent phase. |

+**Notes**
-Note: The startup task is currently running on a single node replica set variant, so these metrics are giving us the time for that single node to shutdown/startup.
+- The startup task is currently running on a single node replica set variant, so these metrics are giving us the time for that single node to shutdown/startup.
+- Metrics for the dummy last phase should be ignored (starts with Step_3_0).

 **Example**